 You shouldn’t get a flu shot if you’ve had an allergic reaction in the past or currently have a high fever—though you should get one as soon as your fever ends.

-Besides a new vaccination each year, there are other preventative steps you can take in order to reduce your chances of getting the flu this season.
+Besides a new vaccination each year, there are other preventive steps you can take to reduce your chances of getting the flu this season.

 - Lead a healthy lifestyle.
 This includes proper nutrition and getting regular exercise.
 Get plenty of sleep, manage your stress and be sure to drink plenty of fluids.

 - Stay clean.
 Washing your hands will often help protect you.
 If soap and water aren’t around, use an alcohol-based hand sanitizer.

 - Contact matters.
 Avoid close contact with sick people and if you get sick, stay home from public areas.
 Germs are often spread when a person touches something that is contaminated and then touches their eyes, nose or mouth, so avoid touching these areas.